 The MPO will continue to explore more sophisticated methods of identifying specific impacts of projects funded with Regional Target dollars and evaluating, as a group, their benefits and burdens on TE populations.
-MPO staff has developed a similar analysis for the MPO's Long-Range Transportation Plan (LRTP) and will continue to refine the analyses.
-Development of the LRTP analysis will inform further analyses of TIP equity performance.
-Much of this work will likely involve accessibility analyses and analyses of health impacts.
-Staff anticipates continuing to track the results of these analyses over time and enhancing them each year.
+MPO staff has developed a similar analysis for the MPO's LRTP and will continue to use it to inform updates and refinements to the equity analyses in the TIP.
+New analyses are also being developed for the LRTP Needs Assessment, which will involve expanding accessibility analyses and analyses of health and climate impacts.
+In addition, staff are working on a study, Identifying Transportation Inequities in the Boston Region, which will complement the LRTP work and contribute to the further development of future TIP equity analyses.